DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Like it is been only her reflection in water that got distorted, she replied as if nothing happened.
 But she wasn't the only one.
 Everything before Kay's eyes started to change.
-Surrounding him buildings, trees and passerbyes, all started to distort and twist.
+Surrounding him buildings, trees and bystanders, all started to distort and twist.
 Sudden wind followed it.
 Storm of black particles started around him.